 - What are the quality requirements of specific value chains, and what QI services are required?

-How can development practitioners engage with the process?
-Practitioners active in private sector development, especially in value chain and cluster projects, are invited by Mesopartner to broaden their perspective and share experiences on how to upgrade the wider system of quality infrastructure beyond certain interventions in specific industries and locations.
+How can you engage with this research topic?
+Practitioners active in private sector development are invited by Mesopartner to broaden their perspective and share experiences on how to upgrade the wider system of quality infrastructure beyond certain interventions in specific industries and locations.
 Representatives of QI bodies are also invited to contribute to the exchange on how to make quality services more customer-orientated.
-The proposal of Mesopartner – in close cooperation with the Technical Development Unit of PTB – is to create and consolidate knowledge and practical methodologies around the support of the QI to PSD.
+The proposal of Mesopartner is to create and consolidate knowledge and practical methodologies around the support of the QI for Private Sector Development.

 If you would like to engage us on this research area, email Dr Ulrich Harmes-Liedtke.